-- ਸਰਬ ਭੂਤ ਏਕੈ ਕਰਿ ਜਾਨਿਆ ਚੂਕੇ ਬਾਦ ਬਿਬਾਦਾ ॥: Sarab bhoot ekai kari jaaniaa chookae baad bibaadaa: I look upon all beings alike, and my conflict and strife are ended (sggs 483).
+- ਸਰਬ ਭੂਤ ਏਕੈ ਕਰਿ ਜਾਨਿਆ ਚੂਕੇ ਬਾਦ ਬਿਬਾਦਾ ॥ : Sarab bhoot ekai kari jaaniaa chookae baad bibaadaa: I see ONE GOD pervading in all beings (look upon all beings alike), therefore all my conflict and arguments with other have ended. (sggs 483).

 Differences or lack of oneness rise on account of the negative tendencies such as lust, anger, greed, attachment, pride and their numerous variations like selfishness (the feeling of 'mine, mine'), enviousness, stubborn mindedness, judgmental behavior, etc., which leads to resentment, conflicts, tension and disharmony.
 In the selfish world, generally love lasts so long one is healthy and keeps bringing in the paycheck (i.e., income).
 For some reason (e.g., illness, misfortune, etc.), the day the paycheck stops, love also disappear as horns from the head of a donkey!

 Married life, if lived with selflessness and proper understanding, will help in realizing the goal of the SGGS of becoming "one soul".
 There is no chance without the selfless attitude.